keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 ---
-title: Polymorphism with Lambdas and Other Callables in OO Languages
+title: Callables vs. Polymorphism in Object Oriented Languages
 date: 2018-07-16
 ---

 [Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), which are self contained functions, are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
 However, even [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages that support lambdas, such as Ruby, can greatly benefit from their use.

-After I started using lambdas, I realized that, using procedural and traditional object oriented approaches, support for customizable logic is super awkward in comparison.
+After I started using lambdas I realized how awkward customizable logic is using procedural and traditional object oriented approaches compared with using lambdas.

 The procedural `if-elsif-end` or `case` clauses work when you have a small number of conditions and actions that are known in advance, but if you don't, they're pretty useless.

-And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.
+And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance (1) can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.

-(Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
-This can be a nice design in some cases, but in others it is an overly heavy handed solution to a simple problem, as it forces the developer to create multiple classes in a class hierarchy.)

-Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are many?
+Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are several?

-For example, what if we have a class that contains 3 varying behaviors, and each of these behaviors has 7 possible strategies.
-If we were to write a class to implement each possible behavior implementation, we would have to hard code the behaviors into at least (7 + 7 + 7), or 21 classes (probably 24 really, as pure design would dictate an additional class as an abstract superclass for the 7 implementations)!
+Let's say we have a class that contains 3 varying behaviors.
+As an admittedly contrived example, let's say we have classes for different types of animals, and they each have a `move`, `vocalize`, and `mate` behavior.
+As a simplifying assumption, let's say that each of these behaviors has 7 possible variations.
+If we were to write a class to implement each possible set of behaviors, we would need the Cartesian product of classes, (7 * 7 * 7), or 343 classes!
+That would be silly of course, since we could simplify it by providing a class hierarchy for each of the three kinds of behavior, and plug those into the larger class -- but then we would still need (7 + 7 + 7), or 21 classes!
+(Probably 24 really, as pure design would dictate an additional class as an abstract superclass for the 7 implementations).

 If these behaviors are truly complex enough to justify a class of their own, this is not a problem; but often they are not, and the solution is many times as verbose and complex as it needs to be.